Infrastructure for KGR runners

 /

-mounted disk size on root for jobs.
-The storage is shared across jobs and processes on whole node, so the value is purely informational$BUILD_DIR
+: mounted disk in GiB size on root for jobs.
+The storage is shared across jobs and processes on whole node, so the value is purely informational - Disk

-mounted disk size for repository directories (build directory).
+: mounted disk size in GiB for repository directories (build directory).
 The storage is shared across jobs on whole node, so the value is purely informational

 The relation between node sizes and runner sizes